-Among the agenda’s recommendations was the proposal to launch a local governements’ peace prize, to be awarded to local governments who either work to prevent or overcome conflicts in their own community, or who have helped local governments in conflict areas in their striving for peace or justice.
+At the First World Conference on City Diplomacy, organized by United Cities and Local Governments (UCLG) and the Association of Netherlands Municipalities (VNG), the Hague Agenda on City Diplomacy was adopted, which aims to highlight the role of local governments in promoting peace, dialogue and reconstruction throughout the world.
+The Hague Agenda on City Diplomacy proposed to launch a peace prize for local governments, to be awarded to local governments who either work to prevent or overcome conflicts in their own community, or who have helped other local governments in conflict areas in their striving for peace or justice.
 This has taken shape in the UCLG City of Bogotá Peace Prize, now called the UCLG Peace Prize.
-It is supported by the Provincial Council of Barcelona, the City of Tromso, the Province of Gipuzkoa and developed with expertise of PAX and VNG International, within the framework of the UCLG Committee on Development Cooperation and City Diplomacy.
+This Prize celebrates successful initiatives for conflict prevention, peace-building and post-conflict reconstruction undertaken by local governments and stimulates others to follow suit.
+It is supported by the Provincial Council of Barcelona, the City of Tromsø, the Province of Gipuzkoa, VFonds and developed with expertise of PAX and VNG International, within the framework of the UCLG Committee on Development Cooperation and City Diplomacy.

-The first edition of the Peace Prize (2016) saw the nomination of the city of Kauswagan (Philippines) as the most innovative and effective initiative in the process of peace-building for moving beyond addressing symtoms of armed conflict towards a socio-economic approach that bridges peace and development efforts.
+The first edition of the Peace Prize (2016) saw the nomination of the city of Kauswagan (Philippines) as the most innovative and effective initiative in the process of peace-building for moving beyond addressing symptoms of armed conflict towards a socio-economic approach that bridges peace and development efforts.